 The AGL Actuarial Policy sets out the roles, responsibilities, tasks and reporting requirements in respect of the Actuarial function.
 The Actuarial function performs tasks that are based on regulatory and business requirements and consist of coordination and calculation of technical reserves for accounting and regulatory purposes and other controlling and reporting figures.

-The core tasks performed by the Actuarial function in 2020, as defined by the Domestic Actuarial Regime and Related Governance, issued by the CBI in 2015 and the Guidance for (Re) Insurance Undertakings on the Head of Actuarial Function Role, issued by the CBI in 2016, included but are not limited to:
+The core tasks to be performed by the Actuarial function are defined by the 'Domestic Actuarial Regime and Related Governance Requirements under Solvency II' and the 'Guidance for (Re) Insurance Undertakings on the Head of Actuarial Function Role', issued by the CBI in 2018 and 2016 respectively.
+During 2021, this included but is not limited to the following activities:

-- The coordination and calculation of Technical Provisions for accounting and regulatory reporting purposes; - Ensuring the appropriateness of the assumptions and valuation methodologies used in the calculation of the Technical Provisions; - Expressing an opinion on the adequacy of the Technical Provisions; - Expressing an opinion on the overall underwriting policy and on the adequacy of the reinsurance arrangements; - Expressing an opinion on the ORSA; and - Contributing to the effective implementation of the risk management system.
+The coordination and calculation of Technical Provisions for accounting and regulatory reporting purposes;

+- Ensuring the appropriateness of the assumptions and valuation methodologies used in the calculation of the Technical Provisions; - Expressing an opinion on the Technical Provisions; - Providing an actuarial report on the Technical Provisions; - Expressing an opinion on the overall Underwriting Policy and on the adequacy of the reinsurance arrangements; - Expressing an opinion on the ORSA; and - Contributing to the effective implementation of the risk management system.

 The Head of Actuarial Function for the Company produces all of the above on an annual basis.
 In relation to Technical Provisions requirements, the Head of Actuarial Function provides an Actuarial Opinion on Technical Provisions ('AOTP') for the CBI and an Actuarial Report on Technical Provisions ('ARTP') supporting the AOTP for the Board.
 The regime also requires an independent peer review of the Technical Provisions and the associated AOTP and ARTP, thereby providing an "independent view of the Company's reserving" every three years.
-The Company's first peer review was carried out at year end 2018 with the next scheduled for 2021.
+The Company's most recent peer review was carried out at year-end 2021.